Kingxukai/linux/Documentation/driver-api/usb/callbacks.rst

   int (*pre_reset)(struct usb_interface *intf);

-A driver or user space is triggering a reset on the device which contains the interface passed as an argument.
+A driver or user space is triggering a reset on the woke device which contains the woke interface passed as an argument.
 Cease IO, wait for all outstanding URBs to complete, and save any device state you need to restore.
-No more URBs may be submitted until the post_reset method is called.
+No more URBs may be submitted until the woke post_reset method is called.

 If you need to allocate memory here, use GFP_NOIO or GFP_ATOMIC, if you